ga-wdi-boston/rails-activerecord-one-to-many/README.md

 * Use the resources method in the routes file to generate all the routes.
 * Create a Review Model and Migration that implements a move review.
 * Review the migration that implements this relationship.
-* Draw an Entity Relationship Diagram(ERD) to show how foreign keys are used to implement these 1 to many relationships in the DB.
+* Draw an Entity Relationship Diagram (ERD) to show how foreign keys are used to implement these 1 to many relationships in the DB.
-* Use ActiveRecord has_many and belongs_to to implement this relationship.
+* Use ActiveRecord `has_many` and `belongs_to` to implement this movie/review relationship.
 * Use the Rails console to create movie reviews.
 * Create seed data to prepopulate a couple of movie reviews.
 * Create a Review's controller that will return a JSON representation of movie reviews.
 * Create a nested resource for movie reviews.

-## Setup
+## Code Along: Setup

 **Make sure you fork, clone, create the DB, migrate and seed the DB.**